During our stay in Zermatt, we decided to hike the 5 Lakes Hike in Zermatt, also known as the 5-Seenweg.

 Our hike around the 5 Lakes of Sunnegga

 We started a little later because of my doubts and the search for Vaporub that took a little longer.
-But eventually, we set out to find the start point.
+But eventually, we set out to find the starting point.
 After we purchased our tickets, we walked through the tunnel towards the train.
-Located in a near vertical tube, the first leg of the journey was through the tunnel.
+Located in a near-vertical tube, the first leg of the journey was through the tunnel.

-Crazy idea to whirl through a mountain, under people’s houses to higher up the mountain.
+It’s a crazy idea to whirl through a mountain, under people’s houses to higher up the mountain.
 At Sunnegga we got off the train and continued towards the cable cart that would take us to Blauherd.
-This would be the start point of our 5 Lake Hike in Zermatt.
+This would be the starting point of our 5 Lakes Hike in Zermatt.

 Route from Blauherd to Stellisee